jochen-schweizer/microservice-chain-logger/README.md

 ### logger.getCorrelationId(req)

-Returns the value of `X-Correlation-ID` if provided in header, otherwise creates a new one using UUID v4.
+Returns the value of `X-Correlation-ID` if provided in the header, otherwise creates a new one using UUID v4.

 ```javascript